 Help prepare students for university level research with library instruction

 AIF is an assignment in Brightspace that promotes ethical and responsible work habits.
-As an online, asynchronous course it can be completed at any time and place convenient for students.
+As an online, asynchronous course it can be assigned to your class and completed at any time and place convenient for students.
 AIF teaches students about:

 • Academic integrity